What Is It?

 Are there problems with bowel or bladder control, rectal pain, or numbness in the buttocks or genital area?

-After reviewing your medical history and symptoms, your doctor will do a thorough physical examination to rule out other illnesses that can cause back pain, such as cancer or a bone infection of the vertebrae.
+After reviewing your medical history and symptoms, your doctor will do a thorough physical examination to rule out other illnesses that can cause back pain, such as muscle spasm or arthritis or a more serious (and rarer) cause such as cancer or a bone infection of the vertebrae.

 This general physical exam will be followed by a more detailed examination of your back, during which your doctor will look for differences between your right and left sides, muscle spasms, abnormal curvature, limitation of movement, lack of flexibility, areas of numbness, and areas of tenderness.
 Your doctor's findings will help to rule out other types of back problems that can cause similar symptoms.